React Components: Functional vs. Class

 How Components Make Things Easier

-• Reusability: Components are reusable, meaning you can use them throughout multiple parts of your code to return similar output depending on its defined props.
-Reusability saves time and effort by eliminating the need to rewrite the same code for similar UI elements and improves consistency across the application, giving it a more uniform look and feel.
+- Reusability: Components are reusable, meaning they can be utilized throughout multiple parts of your application code to return similar output depending on its defined props.
+Reusability saves time and effort by eliminating the need to rewrite the same code for similar UI elements and improves consistency across your application.

 Conclusion